Your expert guide to visiting San Cristóbal de las Casas with kids

 Iglesia de San Cristóbalito

-At the other end of the city, near the Mercado de Dulces, is another church with a great set of steps for kids to enjoy.
+At the other end of the city, near the Mercado de Dulces, is another church with a great set of steps to climb and wear out the kids for great views with the kids.
 Once you get up to the church there is a nice enough area at the back with good views and a chance to explore the small forest there.

 Artisan Markets